Clinician helping a patient review blood pressure readings

 What about home readings?

 For a step-by-step guide to getting reliable numbers, see how to check your blood pressure correctly at home.
+Once you're checking properly, keep a blood pressure log your doctor can actually use.

 What is a normal blood pressure by age in Nigeria?